swcarpentry/DEPRECATED-bc/shell/intermediate/03-var.md

 the shell do if we just type `analyze`?

-The rule is simple: the shell checks each directory in the `PATH` variable in turn, looking for a program with the rqeuested name in that directory.
+The rule is simple: the shell checks each directory in the `PATH` variable in turn, looking for a program with the requested name in that directory.
 As soon as it finds a match, it stops searching and runs the program.